djo/query-context-aware-learning-to-rank/README.md

 ├── train_model.py           # Script for model training
 └── README.md                # Documentation
 ```

 ## Data

-Notebooks in `datasets` subdirectory provide code to download and preprocess the datasets.
+The notebooks in the `datasets` directory contain code to automatically download and preprocess the datasets.
-Their execution results in `files` directory being populated with the respective test and train parquet files.
+After running these notebooks, the processed training and test data will be saved as Parquet files in the `files` directory.

 ## Training procedure

-The entry point to start training the model is the `train_model.py` script.
+The entry point to start training the model is the `train_model.py`.

 Parameters: